Uberspace/lab/source/guide_wallabag.rst

   [OK] You can now configure your web server, see https://doc.wallabag.org [isabell@stardust html]$

 .. note:: You just need to set the highlighted values (as explained above), for the others just accept the default values with *enter*.
-You can change all the settings afterwards inside the ``~/html/app/config/parameters.yml``
+You can change all the settings afterwards inside the ``~/html/app/config/parameters.yml`` file.

 To apply changes to parameters.yml, you have to clear your cache by deleting everything in ``~/var/cache`` with this command:

 ``[isabell@stardust html]$ bin/console cache:clear -e=prod``.